-To ensure the dummy Remote Read does execute, a delay must be inserted between writing the Remote Read Command, and starting to write the Remote Write State Address.
-(This time is designated in Figure 9 by the delay arrows.)
+To ensure the dummy Remote Read does execute, a delay must be inserted between writing the Remote Read Command, and starting to write the Remote Write Start Address.
+(This time is designated in the next figure by the delay arrows.)
 The recommended method to avoid this problem is after the Remote Read command is given, to poll both bytes of the Current Remote DMA Address Registers.
 When the address has incremented PRQ has been set.
 Software should recognize this and then start the Remote Write.

-An additional caution for high speed systems is that the polling must follow guidelines specified in Time Between Chip Select section.
-That is, there must be at least 4 bus clocks between chip selects (for example when BSCK = 20 MHz, then this time should be 200 ns).
+An additional caution for high speed systems is that the polling must follow guidelines specified in the Time Between Chip Selects section.
+That is, there must be at least 4 bus clocks between chip selects.
+(For example when BSCK = 20 MHz, then this time should be 200 ns).